andrewdaoust/cka-prep/docs/fundamentals/chapter03.md

 ip a
 ```

-and you should see a new tunnel interface and more new interfaces as other pods are deployed.
+and you should see a new tunnel interface, `tunl0`, and more new interfaces as other pods are deployed.

-### 3.4 - Deploy a simple application
+### Lab 3.4 - Deploy a simple application

 1. Create a new `deployment`, which deploys a new container running an application and verify it is running.